 French Riviera, Cote d’Azur, Eze, San Tropez, Cannes, Nice, Antibes, Monte Carlo, Cap Ferrat, Villefranche, Corsica, Iles d’Hyeres

-It is that crystal clear magical light that has drawn artists, the elite, and private luxury yacht owners to the south of France, Monaco and the shores of Corsica for decades, to enjoy:
+It’s the crystal clear magical light that has drawn artists, the elite, and private luxury yacht owners to the French Riveria, Monaco, and the shores of Corsica for decades, to enjoy: